insightsengineering/random.cdisc.data/README.md

 # random.cdisc.data

-The `random.cdisc.data` is a package for creating random cdisc data.
+The `random.cdisc.data` is a package for creating random CDISC data.
 The random datasets available to create are:

  - Subject-Level Analysis Dataset (radsl)